arwagiz/AI-Sustainable-Mobility/README.md

 ### Data Collection and Analytics

 - DataFromSky ( https://datafromsky.com/ )  - Video analytics tools for adaptive traffic monitoring and control, smart parking, surveying and more
- - DataFromSky ( https://datafromsky.com/ )  - Video analytics tools for adaptive traffic monitoring and control, smart parking, surveying and more
 - Telraam ( https://telraam.net   )  - Collection of multi-modal traffic data with a purpose-built device.
 - Sensata ( https://www.sensata.io/ )  - UX research and data collection
 - Citibeats ( https://www.citibeats.com/ )  - Gathers actionable insights into the population's concerns related to key impact areas